Top 10 Free Online Proofreading Tools and Apps for Writers

 #1.
 Grammarly – Plagiarism Checker & Online Proofreader

 It has both free and paid versions.
-Features such as Synonyms finder and Plagiarism checker are premium features, while many others are free of cost.
+Features such as Synonyms Finder and Plagiarism Checker are premium features, while many others are free of cost.

 • Works From anywhere, any device: As Grammarly is an online proofreader, you can use your Grammarly account wherever you are.
 You just need to sign up to Grammarly for free from here and start writing your article or upload an existing one if you have one.
 Grammarly will save your documents on their servers so you can edit them later.